 or do not work in this context.
 For example

 arr_f = np.copy(arr_c) bool_mask = (arr_c > 1) | (arr_c < -1) arr_f[bool_mask] = 2.0 print(arr_c,"\n", arr_f)

 Selecting data with Booleans arrays always creates a copy of the original date, even if the data are unchanged.

-We repeat what we did in the first lesson, reading one of the files with monthly temperatures and stripping the year from the array.
+As in the first lesson, we read one of the files with monthly temperature data and strip the year (first column) from the array.

 metdata_orig = np.loadtxt(fname='files/TData/T_Alicante_EM.csv', delimiter=',', skiprows=1) metdata = metdata_orig[:,1:]